MatveiT/Computations-on-algebraic-structures-1/README.md

 Expression.prototype.product([k1,[[k2, b2, X], b1]]);
 ```

-Note however that direct products on two Action elements and on two Monomial elements are not defined and so the output is an error.
+Note however that products of two Action elements or two Monomial elements are not defined and so the output is an error.

-**Identity**:
+**lambda/mu-rules**:
 Remark: this method can be applied to any object of the form `[X,[Y,Z]]` or `[[X,Y],Z]` where `X`, `Y` and `Z` are any JS objects.

 For ` Expression.prototype.identity([[X,Y],Z])`, output is `[[mu1, exp1], ..., [m8, exp8]]`.
 For ` Expression.prototype.identity([X,[Y,Z]])`, output is ` [[lambda1, exp1], ..., [lambda8, exp8]]`.

 Where `mu1`, ..., `mu8`, `lambda1`, ..., `lambda8` are Field elements with values 'mu1', ..., 'lambda8'.
-And `exp1` to `exp8` are different rearrangement  of `X`, `Y` and `Z` as defined by the **identity** in [1].
+Furthermore, `exp1` to `exp8` are different rearrangements  of `X`, `Y` and `Z` as defined by the **lambda/mu-rules** of [1].
 So the main array of the output represents a sum.

 We can add to the method '.identity()' a second argument of the class Field, this one will multiply by distribution the Field elements  `mu1`, ..., `mu8`, `lambda1`, ..., `lambda8`.

-**Left and Right Expantions**:
+**Left and Right Expansions**:
 Remark: this method applies only on Expression class objects.
 The code
 ```
 myExpression.leftExpansion();
 myExpression.rightExpansion();
 ```
-Will expand the expression object with the method described in [1].
-So it first tracks if the expression is of degree 3 or 4 and then applies the right method (depending on if the expression is of degree 3 or 4 and if the expansion if left or right).
+will expand the expression object with the method described in [1].
+So it first checks whether the expression is of degree 3 or 4, and then applies the right method (depending on whether the expression is of degree 3 or 4 and whether the expansion is left or right).
-The output is a Polynomial class object that is equal to zero on $A$ obtained from this expression.
+The output is a Polynomial class object that is equal to zero on $A$, obtained from this expression.

 **Equations**:
 Remark: this method applies only on Expression class objects.